Mr. Speaker, I will be sharing my time with the .

 New Democrats are committed to addressing these inequalities.
 We will continue to push to make the Canada emergency benefit universal so that seniors, people with disabilities, mothers, students, workers and everyone who continues to fall between the cracks will get the support they need.
 New Democrats will continue to push for the elimination of tuition fees and the establishment of a national post-secondary act.
 We will continue to push to make the doubling of student grants permanent.
 We will continue to address and tear down the barriers that too many Canadians faced before COVID-19 and will face afterwards.

 Mr. Speaker, it is a real honour to be here today.
 I think of how much the world has changed since the last time I was in this House.
 I have just spent a little more than 40 days basically in isolation.
 I started to think about the term “quarantine”, which means 40 days.
 It is a biblical image of the 40 days Jesus was wrestling in the desert.
-There was 40 days and 40 nights of floods.
+There were 40 days and 40 nights of floods.
 The Israelites were in the desert for 40 years.
 What is really profound about it is the term “quarantine” comes from the age of the black plague, because it was one of the only tools to fight the pandemic.
-It is sobering to realize that in the 21st century we are having to return to the tools that were used in the Dark Ages to fight a pandemic we do not fully understand and to realize how quickly that virus up-ended everything that our world has talked about and taken as absolute basic truths that could not even be argued: 40 years of economic and social policies overturned as quickly as the Soviet wall in Berlin fell over.
+It is sobering to realize that in the 21st century we are having to return to the tools that were used in the Dark Ages to fight a pandemic we do not fully understand and to realize how quickly that virus upended everything that our world has talked about and taken as absolute basic truths that could not even be argued: 40 years of economic and social policies overturned as quickly as the Soviet wall in Berlin fell over.

 What fell over within the first week of COVID?
 The belief in the natural superiority of globalization, the belief that we do not need to have industry in Canada to look after ourselves because we can trust our allies.
 When Donald Trump seized medical equipment that was bound for Canada, that globalization agenda failed.
 When we were getting substandard health products from China, that globalization agenda failed.
 We heard people across the political spectrum talking about the need for an industrial policy so that Canada would never again be left in a lurch like that.

 There are other things we have learned as well.
 We learned the incredible social solidarity of Canadians, that Canadians look out for each other, that Canadians do not believe in the race to the bottom, that Canadians do not throw each other out of the lifeboat.
-I arrived in Ottawa last night and my daughter told me that neighbours came up and put a sign on her door saying that they knew there were students there who may not have any family here and if they needed any help to call them.
+I arrived in Ottawa last night, and my daughter told me that neighbours came up and put a sign on her door saying that they knew there were students there who may not have any family here and if they needed any help to call them.
 That is who we are as Canadians.

 We also learned of the incredible economic power the government has.
 After all the degrading of federal spending and government money and the Conservatives always telling us that it was going to be the corporations, the private sector and the entrepreneurs, within a week of COVID everybody was looking for a backstop to stop the worst economic catastrophe in memory.